Costa Rica Travel Vaccines

 Costa Rica Yellow Fever Vaccine

-The Costa Rican Ministry of Health published a notice regarding changes to yellow fever certificate requirements for travelers, which became effective in January 2025.
+The Costa Rican Ministry of Health has published a notice regarding changes to the yellow fever certificate requirements for travelers, which took effect in January 2025.
 The requirement for yellow fever vaccination for Costa Ricans and foreigners traveling to or from a country with risk is not a new measure, but it was established in 2007.
-The countries that are now considered at risk and for which vaccination against yellow fever is required are the following: Bolivia, Brazil, Colombia, Ecuador, Guyana, French Guiana, Paraguay, Peru, Suriname, Venezuela, and Trinidad and Tobago.
+Suppose you travel to Costa Rica from South America and/or sub-Saharan Africa.
+In that case, you will require a yellow fever vaccination, so be prepared to show the yellow fever vaccination certificate at the airport when arriving.
+A yellow fever vaccination (YF-VAX or Stamaril) certificate (ICVP) may be required at the airport when visiting Costa Rica in 2025.
+Foreigners who arrive in Costa Rica from Bolivia, Brazil, Colombia, Ecuador, French Guiana, Guyana, Paraguay, Peru, Suriname, Trinidad and Tobago, and Venezuela.
 Additionally, countries in Africa have been added.
-A yellow fever vaccination (YF-VAX or Stamaril) certificate (ICVP) may be required at the airport when visiting Costa Rica in 2025.
-Foreigners who arrive in Costa Rica and do not present the ICVP to the immigration authority may not be allowed to enter the territory.
+And do not present the ICVP to the immigration authority, as you may not be allowed to enter the territory.

 Costa Rica Zika Vaccine